biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.9 Modification "modified"

-Using the ‘datetime’ type the time of most recent modification of the BCO is recorded
+Using the `datetime` type the time of most recent modification of the BCO is recorded

 ```json
 "modified": "2018-03-21T18:31:48-0400"